Eden12345/fLEXpx/README.md

 # fLEXpx

 fLEXpx is a full stack single page web app inspired by 500px.
 It was built with React/Redux and Ruby on Rails.
 It also has a custom user authentication pattern that implements BCrypt for end-to-end security, utilizes Paperclip/AWS for photo uploading, and has a Follow feature through ActiveRecord associations.
+The application is implemented with a RESTful API and a PostgreSQL database.

 [Live Site](http://flexpx.herokuapp.com/)